OpenLiberty/docs/README.md

 3. When you finish the initial draft, check that it renders correctly by using the preview function in your editor.
 Make sure to run [Acrolinx](https://www.acrolinx.com/) to check for grammar and IBM style issues.

 4. Push the file to GitHub, then create a pull request (PR) into the `draft` branch.
 Link the PR to the issue you created in Step 1.
 Request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc members](https://github.com/orgs/OpenLiberty/teams/docs-members).
 Notify your reviewer that this is a new topic that needs to be added to the draft navigation.
-They will work with you to determine the appropriate section of the navigation for your topic and to update the nav.adoc file.
+They will work with you to determine the appropriate section of the navigation for your topic and [to update the nav.adoc file]((#Editing-the-docs-navigation)).

 5. Request a build of the [draft openliberty.io site](https://draft-openlibertyio.mybluemix.net/docs/):